MADHAVMURALIV/audio-emotion-recognition/README.md

 ## Run Frontend
 ```
-Open cover.html or index.html in any browser
+Open cover.html or index.html in any browser (chrome , brave , operagx , edge .etc )
 ```

 # UI and Outputs